abhishekdotapp/ai-chat-app/README.md

 To run the app go to the lib -> const.dart

-then replace  {YOU GEMINI API KEY} to your gemini api with
+then replace  {YOU GEMINI API KEY} to your gemini api